Vertuzek/Place-Objects-By-Spline/README.md

 Then go to "Scripts" (on the top hotbar) -> "Place Objects Along The Spline" and click it.
 After a few seconds, cubes will appear on your map.
 Then you simply export the "placedObjects" transform into an i3d file and generate your road using the Spline Street Constructor.
-In lua script you can also adjust the density with which objects will be placed
+In lua script (line number 9) you can also adjust the density with which objects will be placed.

 It shoud look like this somewhat ![image](https://user-images.githubusercontent.com/119068295/219976060-87ab595b-b553-44ae-82ee-20416f072f0d.png)